Net-Metered SolarLock in Low Electricity Prices with OREC

 Is Your Property a Good Candidate?

-Any commercial or institutional customer with a space (roof or ground) for solar generation and a demand for electricity in the summer should consider net metering.
+Any commercial or institutional customer with a large enough roof for solar generation (ideally 10,000 ft2 or more) and a demand for electricity in the summer should consider net metering.
+With that said, we evaluate all requests on a case-by-case basis, and can refer home-owners to one of our partners.

 Complete this form to have an OREC representative contact you about the opportunity to save on your electricity bills.